SamOBrienOlinger/PP4/README.md

    - **Lighthouse**

-    Initially, I intended all of the images on the website, especially the Furry Fun Foto Gallery page, to be my own photogrpahy with family, my own dog and with friend's pets.
+    Initially, I intended all of the images on the website, especially the Furry Fun Foto Gallery page, to be my own photography with family, my own dog and with friend's pets.
 However, coordinating this proved to be more time consuming and difficult than I originally envisaged, especially with health implications of socialising due to COVID.
-Instead I have used a mix of my own photographs and images from open source websites covered in the [Images](#used-images) section.
+Instead, I have used a mix of my own photographs and images from open-source websites covered in the [Images](#used-images) section.

-    By including images of larger file sizes, specifically my own iamges, I received a lower Lighthouse score than I had hoped for.
+    By including images of larger file sizes, specifically my own images, I received a lower Lighthouse score than I had hoped for.
 I followed the advice of my mentor and the Lighthouse app to convert all .jfif and .jpg images to .png format.
 This procedure did improve the score on both Mobile and Desktop somewhat.
 However, I would use smaller image sizes for future projects, and will continuing to improve current images used in this project.
 Below are the Lighthouse scores.

     - Mobile